Jon-Richards/jon-richards.github.io/README.md

   * Avoids unnecessary renders.
 * Scaffolding components should have as little presentation logic as possible.
   * Separation of concerns.
-* Sass files should only inherit from the `config/scss` directory.
+* SCSS files should only inherit from the `config/scss` directory.
   * Portability.
+* SCSS classes should follow BEM (block-element--modifier) naming conventions.
+  * Readability and comprehension.

 ### Lib
 The application includes a "lib" directory, intended for code that can be